TeamPomoHub/pomohub-hub/README.md

 Repo for the API and Stats website of PomoHub

-This application depends on a PostGreSQL database hosted with Railway.
+This application depends on a PostGreSQL database hosted with Railway, and runs an API using Netlify.

+To install netlify, run `npm install netlify-cli -g`

 To run the dev files locally, run `netlify dev`.

-# pomohub-hub
-Repo for the API and Stats website of PomoHub
+## Database Structure Notes

 Tables
 way to store
     users
     time
     sessions